Credential Theft Defense: Strengthening Business Logins in a Cyber-Driven World

 Adopt a Zero Trust Security Framework

-The Zero Trust model operates on one core principle: never trust, always verify.
-Unlike traditional security methods that trust users within the network, Zero Trust continuously validates identity, device health, and user context.
+The Zero Trust model is based on one main idea: never trust, always check.
+Unlike old security methods that trust users inside the network, Zero Trust always checks identity, device health, and user details.

 Every access request is analyzed based on: